BestTimesToVisit.com Logo

 Sunrise Trek to the Sun Gate (Inti Punku)

-Embark on the final leg of the Inca Trail before dawn to witness the sun's first rays illuminate Machu Picchu from the iconic Sun Gate.
-This moment, often shrouded in mist, offers a profound connection to the ancient Incas' reverence for the sun and a truly unforgettable vista.
+Embark on the final stretch of the Inca Trail before dawn to witness the sun's first rays illuminate Machu Picchu through the Sun Gate.
+This iconic moment is truly magical, offering a profound sense of accomplishment and a breathtaking introduction to the lost city.

 See all 8 things to do →